bitrepository/client-training/README.md

 ## Tasks

 1. Implement the PutFile action.
 Focus points:
-  * Upload of file to FileExchange
   * Calculation of checksum
+  * Upload of file to FileExchange, but *not* before the identification phase is done
   * Handling of returned events (failures, partial results, retry)
   * Cleanup after operation